-From cycling through the Atlas mountains, camping under the stars in Arabian deserts, exploring Mayan jungles, Inca ruins, Egyptian temples, and sailing across the Drake Passage to the Antarctic wilderness, Josh has taken his enquiring mind as far as possible and pushed his body to extreme limits, whether it be jumping out of planes, leaping off dams, camping in the wilderness of the Taiga, or trekking across volcanoes in the dead of night.
+From cycling through the Atlas mountains, camping under the stars in Arabian deserts, exploring Mayan jungles, Inca ruins, Egyptian temples, and sailing across the Drake Passage to the Antarctic wilderness, I have taken my enquiring mind as far as possible, and in my younger and more reckless days, pushed my body to extreme limits, be it jumping out of planes, leaping off dams, camping in the wilderness of the Taiga, or trekking across volcanoes in the dead of night.

-His debut novel is Booths.
+My debut novel is Booths.